lixilinx/FilterbanksBestPractices/README.md

 Actually, resampling in the frequency domain could be easier (with the help of a good FFT lib) than in the time domain when the conversion ratio is complicated, e.g., 44.1KHz $\leftrightarrow$ 16KHz.
 We just need to switch to the matched synthesis filters that are prepared in advance.
 The same argument holds for the analysis side too.
 Most likely the SRC before filterbank analysis can be saved as well, just by switching to the analysis filters matching the original sample rate.

-### Frequency shift on analytic signal only
+### Frequency shift with analytic signal

 Frequency shift is a common operation to cut off the acoustic feedback in systems like hearing aid and public address (PA) systems.
-One possible choice is to shift the signals in the frequency domain.
-This practice may be improper as the synthesis filters are not shifted accordingly, and this misalignment may cause artifacts like beats even with shift of a few Hz.
+One possible choice is to shift the signals in the frequency domain directly.
+This approximate way may introduce noticeable harmonic distortions when either the amount of shift or the hop size is large.
 [This code](https://github.com/lixilinx/PracticalFilterbanks/blob/main/frequency_shift_with_analytic_signal.m) shows an alternative practice: first split the signal into two analytic parts; then shift the low frequency part less, and high frequency part more.
 For this example, we see that the absolute normalized cross correlation between input and output reduces to about zero by tens Hz of shifting while without any audible artifacts.

 ### Remove the systemic phase biases